 By: Ibby Caputo, Arkansas Nonprofit News Network (ANNN)

-LITTLE ROCK, Ark. - A controversial bill that would establish education savings accounts to be used at parents' discretion to fund private school and other education costs passed in a voice vote with some dissent in the Senate Education committee Monday.
+LITTLE ROCK, Ark. - A controversial bill that would establish education savings accounts to be used at parents' discretion to fund private school and other education costs passed in a 22-5 vote in the Arkansas Senate Tuesday.

-Senate Bill 746, and its predecessor, House Bill 1222, has a long list of opponents.
+Senate Bill 746 and its predecessor, House Bill 1222, have a long list of opponents.
 The legislation was initially opposed by Governor Hutchinson because of its potential cost, but he later said he supported it after HB 1222 was amended to cap the growth of the program.
+HB 1222 failed in the House last Thursday after passionate testimony from representatives who said the bill would negatively impact public school districts they represent.
+That same day, SB 746 was amended to mirror the failed legislation.

 Under SB 746, individuals and corporations who contribute to the education savings accounts, to be managed by nonprofit organizations, would receive an income tax credit equal to 65 percent of their donation.
 The donation would also qualify for a federal income tax deduction.
 Parents could use the dollars in the savings accounts for private school fees or home school education.
 The tax credits, capped at $3 million, would be awarded in the second and subsequent years of the program.
 The program would sunset after four years.

-On Monday, the Senate version of the bill was amended to address some lawmakers' concerns about the bill.
+After the House version of the bill failed to pass, the Senate version was amended to address lawmakers' concerns.
 The amended bill would require that schools comply with federal anti-discrimination legislation.
-It also specifies that no more than 1 percent of students in a school district could receive an education savings account per academic year and that the funds could not be saved to pay for college expenses once a student graduates from high school.
+It also specifies that no more than 1 percent of students in a single public school district could receive an education savings account per academic year and that the funds could not be saved to pay for college expenses once a student graduates from high school.

 In Arkansas, the largest portion of the cost of a public school student’s education is covered by what is called “foundation funding” — a mixture of state general revenue and local property taxes that the state collects and then remits to local school districts.
 The legislature has established foundation funding at $6,646 per student for the current school year.
 When a student leaves a public school for a private school, the foundation funding does not follow the student.
 The student’s former public school district does not receive foundation funding for that student the next year.